ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 - [deploy-gcp-tests.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/deploy-gcp-tests.yml)
 - [continous-delivery.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/continous-delivery.yml)

-If the GitHub Actions disks are full, follow these steps until the errors are fixed, or the Zcash Parameter downloads timeout without any network errors:
+If the GitHub Actions disks are full, follow these steps until the errors are fixed:
 1. Update your branch to the latest `main` branch, this builds with all the latest dependencies in the `main` branch cache
 2. Clear the GitHub Actions cache for the failing branch
 3. Clear the GitHub Actions caches for all the branches and the `main` branch